flyteorg/flyte/rsts/concepts/admin.rst

 ----------
 Serialized entities (tasks, workflows, launch plans) and executions (workflow-, node- and task-) are stored as protos defined `here <https://github.com/flyteorg/flyteidl/tree/master/protos/flyteidl/admin>`__.
-We use the excellent `gorm <https://gorm.io/docs/index.html>`__ library to interface with our database, which currently supports a postgres implementation.
+We use the excellent `gorm <https://gorm.io/docs/index.html>`__ library to interface with our database, which currently supports a Postgres implementation.
 The actual code for issuing queries with gorm can be found in the `gormimpl <https://github.com/flyteorg/flyteadmin/blob/master/pkg/repositories/gormimpl>`__ directory.